Warning: preg_replace(): Unknown modifier '3' in /home/en231664/public_html/wp-content/plugins/jetpack/class.photon.php on line 332

-Here's a street snack found easily anywhere along Bangkok's street — Khanom bueang, also known as Thai crepes, is a popular street food made from rice flour and filled with coconut cream.
-Select between sweet and savoury flavours like shredded coconut or foi thong (golden egg yolk threads).
+This is a street snack easily found along the streets of Bangkok — Khanom bueang, also known as Thai crepes, is a popular street food made from rice flour and filled with coconut cream.
+Select between sweet and savory flavors like shredded coconut or foi thong (golden egg yolk threads).

 2. Khao Neow Dam Sang Kaya

 Start your day right with this little sweet humble treat wrapped in banana leaf.
 Khao Neow Dam Sang Kaya is a black sticky rice with sang kaya (custard) and a splash of coconut cream.
 Located across Sri Maha Mariamman Hindu Temple, this street food is a must try for those with sweet tooth!